Albert Chibnall: Life and career

 After attending a small local school, Chibnall moved, aged seven, to Latymer Upper School.
 This was thought unsuitable and so, after two years, he moved to Colet Court, the preparatory school for St. Paul's, to which he moved in 1907.
 Chibnall gained an Exhibition to Clare College.

 He started off studying for Natural Sciences Tripos Part I, but this was cut short by the advent of war.
 He quickly applied for a commission, and spent three years serving mainly in the Army Service Corps.
 In 1917 he applied to join the Royal Flying Corps and learned to fly in Cairo; he gained his wings in 1918.

 In 1919 Chibnall was taken on by Professor H B Baker to do research for the newly instituted PhD at Imperial College, but he later switched to study the nitrogenous constituents of green leaves with Professor S. B. Schryver, whom he succeeded in 1929.
 He gained his PhD in 1921.

 After a year's work at the Chelsea Physic Garden, Chibnall was awarded a travelling scholarship to the USA.
 He secured a place with the leading expert on plant proteins, T B Osborne, at the Connecticut Agricultural Experiment Station.

 In 1924 he joined the laboratory of Jack Drummond at University College London.
 In 1929 Cibnall took over the Chair of Bichemistry at Imperial College.
 He was appointed the second Sir William Dunn Professor of Biochemistry at Cambridge University in 1943.
 He resigned in 1949 since he felt it was a role more suited to a medically qualified biochemist.

-His notable students included Fred Sanger who, after he was awarded in PhD in 1943 joined Chibnall's lab.
+His notable students included Fred Sanger, who was a double winner of the Nobel Prize for Chemistry.
+After he was awarded a PhD in 1943 he joined Chibnall's lab.
 Chibnall suggested Sanger work on methods of identifying the terminal amino acid of Insulin.
 Chibnall then declined to have his name on Sanger's paper on the grounds that Sanger should get all the credit.
 Sanger took a similar generous attitude to his students.